moe-sani/hand_tracking/README.md

 ## 2. joint angles publisher

     rosrun hand_tracking HFT_joint_angle_publisher.py
-this node actually calculates the relative quaternion for each joint
+this node actually calculates the relative quaternion for each joint.
+This joint is also same for both davinci tool and 3finger tool.

 ### inputs:
 subscribes to /imu_pub_array
 ### outputs: